PLC Ladder Programming Training Course

 Omron PLC with Sysmac Studio

-35 HoursThis instructor-led, live training in Uzbekistan (online or onsite) is aimed at intermediate-level programmers who wish to enhance their skills in Omron PLC programming, HMI configuration, motion control, and safety systems.
+35 HoursThis instructor-led, live training in Uzbekistan (online or onsite) is designed for intermediate-level programmers seeking to enhance their skills in Omron PLC programming, HMI configuration, motion control, and safety systems.

 By the end of this training, participants will be able to: